 So we have to ask another question: why would the U.S. government bomb several countries, at times killing civilians, then place visa restrictions on some of these countries?

 6 of the 7 countries mentioned in the ban also discriminate against Israeli citizens (and sometimes, people who even visit Israel).
 This may be one reason why visa restrictions were put on those Muslim-majority countries.
 The United States and Israel have a strong relationship, and Israel is occasionally at odds with its neighbors.

 Regarding Trump’s temporary ban on Syrian refugees, this too echoes actions taken during Obama’s presidency.
 In 2011, “the State Department stopped processing Iraq refugees for six months,” according to ABC News, halving the number of Iraqi refugees allowed into the U.S. (compared to the previous year).
-Personally, I don’t recall any of my fellow liberals condemning Obama for banning refugees based on their country of origin.
+Personally, I don’t recall anyone condemning Obama for banning refugees based on their country of origin.

 I’ll close out this post with some quotes from journalists:

 - “So for more than a year it has been US policy to discriminate against, target and even begin to ban people from the seven countries that Trump is accused of banning immigrants and visitors from….
 [The media] should have told us about the Terrorist Travel Prevention Act of 2015 rather than pretend this list was invented in 2017.” – Seth Frantzman

 - “Many liberals slept while Obama expanded watchlisting and violating of rights at airports. @ACLU fought it then too with little support…. the ACLU was constantly raising this for 8 years.
 It was in the courts.
 Many big exposes in media….
 Trump will use all of this to argue his policy is just and constitutional.” – Jeremy Scahill